 Programmable Lights The Winter Places grant has allowed us to upgrade our usual holiday wreaths and ribbons on the Essex Street Pedestrian Mall with new programmable LED lights.
 After the holidays, the lights will remain on the poles and continue to light our darkest season.
-You can also see the programmable lights in the tree topper for the Holiday Tree on Lappin Park, designed by Joey Nicotera of Retonica.
+You could also see the programmable lights in the tree topper for the Holiday Tree on Lappin Park, designed by Joey Nicotera of Retonica.

 - Salem Common – Hailey Bonia @flourishartistic

 - Artists Row/Front Street entrance – Meg Nichols @m.ink.studios

 - Charlotte Forten Park – Emily Larsen and Paige Besse